mike9251/karpathy.github.io/_posts/2019-11-11-c-plus-plus-stl.markdown

 Search: O(n).
 Random access: Yes.

-2. `Deque` is a dynamically allocated array (not contiguous) in memory, can grow in both sides.
+2.`Deque` is a dynamically allocated array (not contiguous) in memory, can grow in both sides.
 Insert/Remove:
 O(1) - at the begining and end.
 O(n) - at the middle, because we need to shift the rest of the elements.
 Search: O(n).
 Random access: Yes.

-3. `List` is a doubly linked list.
+3.`List` is a doubly linked list.
 It consists of not contiguous memory blocks.
 Consumes more memory as each element holds two pointers.
 Insert/Remove:
 O(1) - at any place (but if the position is not at the begining of end first we need to find it = O(n)).
 Search: O(n).